kappius/pyheaderfile/README.md

 The PyHeaderFile helps the work with files that have extensions csv, xls and xlsx.

-This project aims **reading files over the header (collumn names)**.
+This project aims **reading files over the header (column names)**.
 With this module we can handle **Csv, Xls and Xlsx files using same interface**.
 Thus, we can convert extensions, strip values in lines, change cell style of Excel files, read a specific Excel file, read an specific cell and read just some headers.

 ## Install
 ```pip install pyheaderfile```